 It dawns on your loved ones that it’s worse having a 20-year old plan than having no plan at all.

 Is this really true?

 Sadly, yes.
 It has happened in our families and our clients’ families.
 We help pick up the pieces, but none of our clients have ever said probate was “easy” or that they’d want to do it again.
 This is not the experience you will have with us.

 We help you prepare and plan for the exciting and inevitable changes in your life.
 You’ll have more children, buy a new house, grow your retirement account, or take out a new life insurance policy.
 Due to life’s experiences alone, you will outgrow your estate plan.

 - We do everything on a flat fee basis, agreed to in advance.

 - We help you proactively create a plan.
-If you wait until tragedy strikes, then we’re only delivering bad news to your family about probate court and creditors.
-If you plan ahead, you have a multitude of options to make the future smooth and predictable for your family, which is especially important during a time of distress.
+If you plan ahead, you have a multitude of options to make the future smooth and predictable for your family.

 - We value relationships with our clients.
 Your family will grow and change, you’ll acquire more assets, and key people listed in your plan will have life changes.
 We stay in touch with you and help ensure your plan is maintained over time to keep up with life’s inevitable changes.